 Life expectancy to keep rising; S. Korean women could hit 91

-In this Thursday, May 28, 1998. file photo an elderly man wearing traditional Korean costumes walks past a police line as workers stage an anti-government rally calling for job security, at Chongmyo Park in Seoul, South Korea While most people born in rich countries will live longer by 2030 with women in South Korea estimated to reach at least 91.
+In this Monday, July 12, 2010 file picture an elderly South Korean man takes a nap while on a lunch beak in Seoul, South Korea.
+While most people born in rich countries will live longer by 2030 with women in South Korea estimated to reach at least 91 Americans will have among the lowest life expectancy of any developed country, a new study predicts.

 Discussions